jcastillocano/jcastillocano.github.io/_posts/2019-02-03-fosdem-notes.markdown

 ## Prometheus

 Like Kubernetes, there was a huge hype about Prometheus, with some talks related to it.
-Again, I managed to listen just one, but enough to convince me Prometheus is the future for metrics.
+Again, I managed to listen to just one, but enough to convince me Prometheus is the future for metrics.

 * [Deep Dive: Kubernetes Metrics with Prometheus][deepdive]